-- 1. School employee gains a new dependent due to: - a.
-Marriage or registering for a state domestic partnership; - b.
+1. School employee gains a new dependent due to:

+- a.
+Marriage or registering for a state-registered domestic partnership; - b.
 Birth, adoption, or when the school employee has assumed a legal obligation for total or partial support in anticipation of adoption; or - c.
 A child becoming eligible as an extended dependent through legal custody or legal guardianship. - 2.
-School employee or a school employee's dependent loses other coverage under a group health plan or through health insurance coverage, as defined by the Health Insurance Portability and Accountability Act (HIPAA); - 3.
+School employee or a school employee's dependent loses other coverage under a group health plan or through health insurance coverage, as defined by the HIPAA; - 3.
 School employee has a change in employment status that affects the school employee's eligibility for their employer contribution toward their employer-based group medical; - 4.
-The school employee's dependent has a change in their own employment status that affects their eligibility for the employer contribution under their employer-based group medical; - Note: As used in (d) of this subsection "employer contribution" means contributions made by the dependent's current or former employer toward health coverage as described in Treasury Regulation 26 C.F.R.
-54.9801-6. - 5.
-School employee or a school employee's dependent has a change in enrollment under an employer-based group medical plan during its annual open enrollment that does not align with the SEBB program's annual open enrollment; - 6.
+The school employee's dependent has a change in their own employment status that affects their eligibility for the employer contribution under their employer-based group medical; - Note: Employer contribution" means contributions made by the dependent's current or former employer toward health coverage as described in Treasury Regulation. - 5.
+School employee or a school employee's dependent has a change in enrollment under an employer-based group medical plan during its annual open enrollment that does not align with the SEBB Program's annual open enrollment; - 6.
 School employee's dependent has a change in residence from outside of the United States to within the United States, or from within the United States to outside of the United States and that change in residence results in the dependent losing their health insurance; - 7.
-A court order requires the school employee or any other individual to provide a health plan for an eligible dependent of the school employee (a former spouse or former state registered domestic partner is not an eligible dependent);

-- 8. School employee or a school employee's dependent becomes entitled to coverage under Medicaid or a state children's health insurance program (CHIP), or the school employee or a school employee's dependent loses eligibility for coverage under Medicaid or CHIP: - 9.
-School employee or a school employee's dependent becomes eligible for state premium assistance subsidy for SEBB health plan coverage from Medicaid or a state children's health insurance program (CHIP); - 10.
-School employee or a school employee's dependent becomes eligible and enrolls in a TRICARE plan, or loses eligibility for a TRICARE plan; - 11. (k) School employee becomes eligible and enrolls in Medicare, or loses eligibility for Medicare.
+A court order requires the school employee or any other individual to provide a health plan for an eligible dependent of the school employee (a former spouse or former state registered domestic partner is not an eligible dependent): - 8.
+School employee or a school employee's dependent enrolls in coverage under Medicaid or a state children's health insurance program (CHIP), or the school employee or a school employee's dependent loses eligibility for coverage under Medicaid or CHIP; - Note: A school employee may only return from having waived SEBB medical for the events described in (8) of this subsection.
+A school employee may not waive their SEBB medical for the events described in (8) of this subsection - 9.
+School employee or a school employee's dependent becomes eligible for state premium assistance subsidy for SEBB health plan coverage from Medicaid or CHIP; - 10.
+School employee or a school employee's dependent becomes eligible and enrolls in a TRICARE plan, or loses eligibility for a TRICARE plan; - 11.
+School employee becomes eligible and enrolls in Medicare, or loses eligibility for Medicare.